Lampsilis rafinesqueana: In relation with humans

-The Neosho mucket has been a popular choice of freshwater mussel for captive propagation in population restoration projects because of this mussel's large body size, relatively fast growth rate, large numbers of glochidia produced, and the fact that the suitable host fish largemouth bass is also commonly propagated in fish hatcheries.
+The Neosho mucket has been a popular choice of freshwater mussel for captive propagation in population restoration projects because of this mussel's large body size, relatively fast growth rate, large number of glochidia produced, and the fact that the suitable host fish largemouth bass is also commonly propagated in fish hatcheries.
 Captive rearing of this mussel has been conducted since the 1920s.
 Transformation success on largemouth bass has been reported to be as high as 71%.

 Rearing of the Neosho mucket has been successfully implemented in fish hatcheries at Chesapeake, Missouri.
 Captive juveniles were also found to have survived 16 months after their release into native habitats in the Fall and Verdigris Rivers in Kansas.
 Further, these previously captive juveniles have been the first wild young specimens to have been recorded in Kansas; whereas previous surveys of the Fall, Verdigris and Neosho Rivers in Kansas have detected only mature individuals.
-Captive breeding of this mussel will be important in future to restore recently degraded wild populations in the face of the species’ extensive population and range declines.
+Captive breeding of this mussel will be important in future to restore recently degraded wild populations in the face of the species' extensive population and range declines.

-In response to the Neosho mucket's designation in 2001 as federal candidate status by the USE Fish and Wildlife Service due to decline of the species across its range, the Neosho Mucket Recovery Working Group was formed to begin coordinating conservation efforts for the species.
+In response to the designation of the Neosho mucket as a federal candidate species by the USE Fish and Wildlife Service in 2001 due to declines throughout its range, the Neosho Mucket Recovery Working Group was formed to begin coordinating conservation efforts for the species.

-Before the Neosho mucket was identified as a separate species, it was probably commercially popular especially as a source species for pearl button manufacture, which may have partly led to the population and range decline presently observed.
+Before the Neosho mucket was identified as a separate species, it was probably commercially popular especially as a source species for the manufacture of pearl buttons, which may have contributed to the population and range decline observed.